EU Environment Policy

 More information here: https://ec.europa.eu/clima/policies/strategies_en

-The EU emissions trading system (EU ETS) operates in 31 countries (all 28 EU countries plus Iceland, Liechtenstein and Norway).
+The EU emissions trading system (EU ETS) operates in all EU countries plus Iceland, Liechtenstein and Norway).
 The EU ETS is a cornerstone of the EU’s policy to combat climate change and its key tool for reducing greenhouse gas emissions cost-effectively.
 Set up in 2005, the EU ETS is the world’s first and biggest international emissions trading system, accounting for over three-quarters of international carbon trading.
 The EU ETS works on the ‘cap and trade’ principle.

 A cap is set on the total amount of certain greenhouse gases that can be emitted by installations covered by the system.
 The cap is reduced over time so that total emissions fall.
 Within the cap, companies receive or buy emission allowances which they can trade with one another as needed.
 Trading brings flexibility that ensures emissions are cut where it costs least to do so.
 A robust carbon price also promotes investment in clean, low-carbon technologies.